 Geogenanthus Ciliatus Light Needs

-Medium to low light is fine for these plants, they do not want to be in direct sun as it will burn them.
+Medium light is ideal for these plants, they do not want to be in direct sun as it will burn them.
+They can be absolutely fine in low light too, but can lose some of their shine or hue, so keep an eye out for that and move them to a sightly brighter location if needed.
+T

 How Often to Water

-Add 20% perlite to normal potting compost for a well draining mix that will reduce the risk of root rot.
+They like a medium that doesn’t hold on to too much water, so add 20% perlite to normal potting compost for a well draining mix that will reduce the risk of root rot. you do not want the soil to get wet and soggy, as this can lead to root rot.

 When To Repot